Subway Interview Questions

 What to wear to a Subway Interview?

-• If you are interviewing for an entry-level position then dress business casual otherwise dress formally.
+• If you are interviewing for an entry-level position, dress in business casual attire; otherwise, dress formally.

-• Try and incorporate the colors green, white, and yellow into what you wear.
+• Try incorporating the colors green, white, and yellow into your wear.

-• You will want to look like someone who can serve food so if you have long hair wear it back, wear a minimal amount of jewelry, and guys trim any facial hair.
+• You will want to look like someone who can serve food, so if you have long hair, wear it back, wear a minimal amount of jewelry, and trim any facial hair.

 Subway Interview Tips